Chapter 8.40

 8.40.040 Use of public right-of-way.

-The purpose of this chapter is to establish the conditions under which certain special uses of buildings and public and private property may be permitted for a limited period of time when safe and compatible with the general vicinity and adjacent uses.
-Applications for special uses, special events, and temporary uses shall be subject to a Class 1 review unless referred to the planning and historic preservation commission by the clerk-treasurer for a Class 1A or Class 2 review.
+The purpose of this chapter is to establish the conditions under which certain special and temporary uses of private property may be permitted for a limited period of time when safe and compatible with the general vicinity and adjacent uses.
+Applications for special uses and temporary uses shall be subject to a Class 1 review unless referred to the planning and historic preservation commission by the mayor and/or his or her designee for a Class 1A or Class 2 review.
+This section does not apply to special events governed by Chapter 5.20 RMC or the use of public property governed by RMC Title 12.
 [Ord.
+1144 § 1, 2018; Ord.
+1133 § 1, 2017; Ord.
+1111 § 1, 2015; Ord.
 1060 § 2, 2010; Ord.
 1059 § 2 (Exh.
 A (12.220.010)), 2010.]

-A. Major Special Uses and Special Events.
-These uses and events are activities that are of limited time or duration, but have the potential to adversely affect the health and safety of the surrounding uses and the general community as determined by the city.
+A. Major Special Uses.
+These uses are activities that are of limited time or duration, but have the potential to adversely affect the health and safety of the surrounding uses and the general community as determined by the city.

-B. Minor Special Uses and Special Events.
-These uses and events are activities that are of limited time or duration, and have minimal impact upon the surrounding uses and general community as determined by the city.
+B. Minor Special Uses.
+These uses are activities that are of limited time or duration, and have minimal impact upon the surrounding uses and general community as determined by the city.

 C. Temporary Uses.
 These uses are not permanent, but may be permitted for an extended period of time, subject to conditions.

-1. Temporary structures for the housing of equipment or containing supervisory offices in connection with major construction projects may be erected and maintained during the progress of such construction projects; provided, that such temporary structure may not be maintained for a period exceeding one year unless an extension is granted by the city.
+1. Temporary structures for the housing of equipment or containing supervisory offices in connection with major construction projects may be erected and maintained during the progress of such construction projects; provided, that such temporary structure may not be maintained for a period exceeding 90 days unless an extension is granted by the city.

 a.
-Temporary placement of a travel trailer or mobile home to provide housing while constructing a permanent dwelling on the same lot or parcel of land; provided, that such temporary use may not be maintained for a period exceeding six months except that the planning official may extend this period for no more than six additional months.
+Temporary placement of a travel trailer or mobile home to provide housing while constructing a permanent dwelling on the same lot or parcel of land; provided, that such temporary use may not be maintained for a period exceeding six months except that the mayor and/or his or her designee may extend this period for no more than six additional months.

 b.
 Temporary occupancy of a travel trailer adjacent to any existing residence on the lot or parcel of the residence to provide housing for bona fide visitors and guests of occupants of the permanent residence.
 One temporary permit may be issued for a maximum period of three consecutive weeks, provided the city may approve one extension for up to three consecutive weeks, except that permits will not be required until 48 hours after initially entering the city limits.
 Temporary trailers shall be required to meet all setbacks, lot coverage and height requirements for the principal use in the applicable district.